 - Physical therapy: Diseases related to bones, joints, or muscles need physical therapy to make the body parts move easily and strengthen the muscles.

 - Nonsteroidal anti-inflammatory drugs: The NSAIDs or painkillers, such as ibuprofen and naproxen, give relief from swelling, pain, and stiffness.
 They suppress the inflammatory pain caused due to some diseases such as rheumatoid arthritis.

-- Disease-modifying anti-rheumatic drugs (DMARDs): The drugs such as methotrexate, sulfasalazine (brand name Azulfidine) and leflunomide (Arava), control the pace at which the disease spreads.
-It slows down the rate.
+- Disease-modifying anti-rheumatic drugs (DMARDs): These drugs slow down the rate at which the disease is progressing.
 These are commonly used for rheumatoid arthritis, to alleviate pain and inflammation, and control joint damage.

-- IVIg (intravenous immunoglobulin): IVIg is immunoglobulin G antibody pooled from multiple plasmas collected from multiple donors.
-They help in controlling idiotypic antibodies and mitigating inflammatory mediators among others.
+- IVIg (intravenous immunoglobulin): IVIg is an immunoglobulin G antibody pooled from multiple plasmas collected from multiple donors.
+They help in controlling idiotypic antibodies and mitigating inflammatory mediators, among others (23).

-Depending on your child’s autoimmune disease, she may need other kinds of medical treatment, such as:
+Depending on your child’s autoimmune disease, they may need other kinds of medical treatment, such as: